protontypes/LibreSelery/README.md

 ### GitHub Actions Integration

-Use the [template](https://github.com/protontypes/seleryexample) to integrate OpenSelery into any GitHub project.
-Running OpenSelery with GitHub Actions is the easiest way for newcomers and people without Linux knowledge.
+Use the [template](https://github.com/protontypes/seleryexample) to integrate LibreSelery into any GitHub project.
+Running LibreSelery with GitHub Actions is the easiest way for newcomers and people without Linux knowledge.

 ### Command Line Usage